expresspigeon/blog/src/content/kb/autoresponders/autoresponder-facebook-subscription.md

-## Facebook Subscription Autoresponders
+# Facebook Subscription Trigger

-Autoresponders start when a customer subscribes using a Facebook subscription form.
-They are great for gradually introducing your customers to your product.
+Autoresponders will initiate an individual subscribes using a _Facebook subscription_ form.

-### Create Autoresponder with Facebook subscription trigger

-Before you start, please make sure you have at least one [Facebook subscription](webforms/fb-subscriptions.md) created.
+## Configuraton

-Go to Autoresponders page and click 'Create new autoresponder' button.
-Please note that if you don't have any autoresponders, you will need to enter Autoresponder name and trigger before you can proceed:
+Navigate to the Autoresponders page and click 'Create new autoresponder' button, provide a name and select a 'Facebook subscription' as a trigger.

 ![](images/autoresponders/responder_5.png)